stackbit-projects/magenta-oak-80881/content/pages/index.md

   - section_id: hero
     type: section_hero
     title: SEO By Josh
-    content: >
+    content: |
-      I provide SEO services and articles on how to optimize your site yourself including reviews on tools and current best practices in the Industry
+      SEO Services tailored to the Unique needs of small businesses.
   - section_id: about
     type: section_content
     title: About